groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/_index.md

 ## GroupDocs.Viewer for Java Tutorials

 {{% alert color="primary" %}}
 Integrate a versatile and efficient document viewer into your Java applications with GroupDocs.Viewer for Java.
 Our tutorials will guide you through every step, from setting up your environment to implementing advanced rendering features.
-Learn to display numerous file formats, including complex documents like multi-layout CAD files and password-protected archives.
-Follow our examples to render documents to HTML5, images, and PDF, enabling cross-platform document viewing with ease.
+Learn to display numerous file formats, including complex documents like multi‑layout CAD files and password‑protected archives.
+Follow our examples to render documents to HTML5, images, and PDF, enabling cross‑platform document viewing with ease.
 {{% /alert %}}

 These are links to some useful Java resources: